 From late 1934 through the summer of 1935, Ray was a fixture at Auby’s Lagoon, a nightclub in Miami Beach, Florida.
 In the Miami Tribune, I found dozens of ads and mentions in columns about area nightlife of Ray acting as an MC and performer at the club during that period.
 One column, from the … Continue reading Have a Drink With Ray at Auby’s Lagoon and the Rendezvous

-In the Researc Materials section of the Rae Bourbon website, I have a page listing the various venues where Ray performed.
-I've just updated the page listing all of the performances, year by year, by Ray that I've been able to document so far, based on newspaper and magazine ads, reviews, and articles.
-The material … Continue reading Performance Venues Page Updated
+I've just updated the Performance Venues on the site, listing all of the documented places Ray appeared, year by year, during his career.
+At least, these are the venues I've been able to document so far, based on newspaper and magazine ads, reviews, and articles.
+The material has been drawn from my research library over … Continue reading Performance Venues Page Updated